“It’s hard to be a couch potato when Tonal is right there next to your television,” says one member.

 “We decided on a pullout sofa bed for that room to give us extra space,” he says, adding that the benefit of having a whole gym on your wall is that it takes up very little space when not in use.
 “Our guest room doesn’t look like a workout room — it looks like any other room in our house, which is awesome.”

-If you have a spare room around this size, Dutko’s installation is an example of how you can transform a den, guest room, or small home office into a gym without Tonal getting in the way.
+If you have a spare room around this size, Dutko’s installation is an example of how you can transform a den, guest room, or small home office into the perfect gym setup without Tonal getting in the way.
 “When you are using Tonal, it still doesn’t take up a ton of space.
 Certain moves require you to lay down or to take a few steps away from the machine, but hardly any space is needed,” Dutko adds.

 Work around furniture with Tonal’s adjustable arms.